 - Our expertise:

-Wearing sunscreen when you are going to be spending time outdoors is important.
-Too much sun exposure can cause skin damage, sun burns, blisters, dark spots, wrinkles, aging of the skin, and even skin cancer.
-This is where sunscreen comes in.
-Sunscreen can help protect your skin from the damaging effects of too much sun exposure, while still allowing you to enjoy time outside.
+If you are going to be spending time outside, wearing sunscreen is important.
+Too much sun exposure can cause skin damage including sun burns, dark spots, wrinkles, early aging of the skin, and even skin cancer.
+This is why sunscreens are so helpful - they can help protect your skin from the effects of too much sun exposure, while still allowing you to spend time outdoors, doing the things you love.

-But not all sunscreens are created equal.
+But not all sunscreens are created equally.
 When it comes to the active ingredients in sunscreen - the ones that protect you from the sun's UV rays - there are two different forms: mineral and chemical filters.
-Each uses a different mechanism for protecting your skin and maintaining stability in sunlight.

 How mineral sunscreen works:

 Mineral sunscreens work by providing a physical barrier to protect skin from the sun's UV rays.
-Mineral sunscreens sit on top of the skin, and for this reason they are also sometimes referred to as physical sunscreens.
-They basically block the sun's rays from getting to your skin, thus preventing the UV rays or UV light from damaging your skin.
+They sit on top of the skin and basically block the sun's rays from getting to your skin, and for this reason they are also sometimes referred to as physical sunscreens.

-The great thing about mineral sunscreen ingredients is that they sit on top of your skin and don't get absorbed into your skin or bloodstream like chemical sunscreens do.
-This is beneficial because they can’t impact your internal organs or hormones like chemical barriers can and are therefore a healthier and safer option compared to chemical sunscreens.
+One of the great things about mineral sunscreen ingredients is that because they sit on top of your skin and don't get absorbed into your skin or bloodstream like chemical sunscreens do they can’t impact your internal organs or hormones like chemical sunscreens can and are therefore a healthier and safer option compared to chemical sunscreens.

 When it comes to mineral sunscreen filters there are a couple different types: zinc oxide and titanium oxide or titanium dioxide.
 Zinc oxide is a more effective sunblock when compared to titanium dioxide.
 You also want to be sure to choose brands that are using non-nano zinc oxide as nano particles can be harmful to our health and are easily inhaled so you want to be sure to avoid them.